MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 ## Create a flow using the "For a selected record (V3)" from scratch

-This procedure outlines that steps required to create an instant flow, from a blank flow, that will appear in the **Automate** group in the action bar by using the **For a selected record (V3)** trigger of the [!INCLUDE[prod_short](../includes/prod_short.md)] connector.
+This procedure outlines that steps required to create an instant flow from a blank flow by using the **For a selected record (V3)** trigger of the [!INCLUDE[prod_short](../includes/prod_short.md)] connector.
+When completed, the flow will appear in the **Automate** group in the action bar.
 To illustrate the process, it uses a basic example for sending an email reminder about a sales invoice.
 The flow will be available from all pages that use table 26 **Sales Header**, which includes, for example,  the **Sales Invoices** list and **Sales Invoice** card.

 The flow in Power Automate will look something like this: